 - Why is each species language seemingly monolithic?
 Humans don't all speak the same language so why should goblins or lizardfolk?

-- Does it help to know a related language?
+- Does it help to know a language in the same family as another?
 If my character knows Goblin, does he have a chance to understand the gist of a conversation in Orcish?
+It works that way in the real world, knowing one "Romance Language" can give you a leg up on another.

 - What the hell are alignment languages and why is there one for "Neutral?"
 (BTW, my first thought is that they are bit like "speaking in tongues" or glossalalia.
 But I'm still mulling that over; watch for a future post.)

-- And, the topic of this article, what is Common?
+- And, the topic of this article, what is Common, exactly?

-Let's start with how it's treated in most games.
+Let's start with how the Common language works in most games.
 In my experience, GMs and players think of Common as fully-fleshed language that nearly every creature in a setting can learn and speak.
-Further, most creatures that interact with humans learn Common, and so we can generally infer that it's a language invented by humans, though that is rarely explicitly stated.
+Further, most intelligent creatures that interact with humans learn Common and speak it by default.
+We can generally infer that it's a language invented by humans, though that is rarely explicitly stated.

-But what does "realism" have to do with fantasy anyway?
-Let's recognize that Common is just part of the game and tackle it as rationally as possible, in an attempt to build something that is internally consistent and feels real.
-Here are some conceits that I believe would make for an interesting take on Common:
+What does "realism" have to do with fantasy anyway?
+Why do we care?
+Let's recognize that Common is just part of the game and tackle it as rationally as possible.
+The goal is to build something that is internally consistent, feels real, and is perhaps more fun to work with than classic Common.
+Here are some conceits that I believe would make for an, more realistic and interesting take on Common:

-- Common is a kind of trade language that is probably closest to the language of the most dominant species in the area.
+- Common is a trade language developed or most heavily influenced by the most prosperous/prolific species in the area.
 Pretty much all games assume that is humans, but it wouldn't have to be.
-Your game; your choice.
+Your game, your choice.
 All species that commonly interact with the dominant one, learn Common growing up.
+Those that never wander or are more isolationist, don't.

 - Speaking to another culture in their own language automatically gives you a +1 on reaction rolls.
-It probably also gives you a rudimentary understanding of their culture.
+It probably also means you have a rudimentary understanding of their culture.

 Finally, let's assume a similar rule applies to all cultural and regional differentiations in the base-language as well.
 IOW, if you are of the base culture and travel far from home, you are more and more likely to rely on Common and not be able to speak the local language.
 It probably first pops up as heavy accent or dialect issues, so that you are speaking the same language but communication is slower and gives rise to a number of sidebars (to explain unfamiliar words and figurative language).